-To complement these studies, Dr. Moses has begun to develop new drug delivery systems to specifically target triple-negative breast cancer (TNBC) based on therapeutic targets identified by her group and others.
+To complement these studies, Dr. Moses has begun work on new drug delivery systems to specifically target triple negative breast cancer (TNBC) based on therapeutic targets identified by her group and others.

 Dr. Marsha A. Moses is the Julia Dyckman Andrus Professor at Harvard Medical School and the Director of the Vascular Biology Program at Boston Children's Hospital.
 She has made significant contributions to our understanding of the biochemical and molecular mechanisms that underlie the regulation of tumor growth and progression.
 Dr. Moses and her laboratory have discovered a number of inhibitors of neovascularization that function at both the transcriptional and translational level some of which are being developed for potential clinical use in a variety of human diseases.
 Named a pioneer in the field of Biomarker Medicine by the Journal of the National Cancer Institute, Dr. Moses established a Proteomics Initiative in her laboratory to complement this work which has led to the discovery of panels of noninvasive urinary cancer biomarkers that can predict disease status and stage in cancer patients and that are sensitive and accurate markers of disease progression and therapeutic efficacy of cancer drugs.
 To complement these studies, she created a Proteomics Initiative at Boston Children’s Hospital and has utilized its resources, including an extensive human biorepository and her significant expertise in proteomics, to discover and validate a number of novel, non-invasive, urinary biomarkers for a variety of human cancers as well as non-neoplastic diseases.
 A number of these biomarkers are being used in clinical trials.
 To complement her basic and translational findings, she and her team have engineered novel non-toxic, targeted nanomedicines for the treatment of human cancers and their metastases.
 These drug delivery systems are engineered to deliver a variety of therapeutic agents including siRNAs, chemotherapies and gene editing systems.
 A number of these diagnostics and potential therapeutics are included in Dr. Moses’ significant patent portfolio composed of both US and foreign patents.